-- 7.1 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:-
+- 5.1 Different rates may be levied in respect of the following categories of rateable properties and such rates will be determined on an annual basis during the compilation of the annual budget:-

-- 7.1.1 Residential properties;
+- 5.1.0 Residential properties;

-- 7.1.2 Industrial properties;
+- 5.1.1 Industrial properties;

-- 7.1.3 Business and commercial properties;
+- 5.1.2 Business and commercial properties;

-- 7.1.4 Farm properties (including small holdings) used for:-
+- 5.1.3 Farm properties (including small holdings) used for:

-- Agricultural purposes only;
+- a) Agricultural purposes only

-- Commercial and business purposes;
+- b) Commercial and business purposes;

-- Residential purposes;
+- c) Residential purposes;

-- Other purposes other than those specified above.
+- d) Other purposes other than those specified above;

-- 7.1.5 Municipal properties;
+- 5.1.4 Municipal properties;

-- 7.1.6 Public service infrastructure referred to in the Act
+- 5.1.5 Public service infrastructure referred to in the Act;

-- 7.1.7 Properties owned by Public Benefit Societies;

-- 7.1.8 State owned properties;
+- 5.1.6 State owned properties

-- 7.1.9 Institution
+- 5.1.7 Institution

-- 7.1.10 Education
+- 5.1.8 Education

-- 7.1.11 Private Open space
+- 5.1.9 Private Open space

-- 7.1.12 Vacant stands
+- 5.1.10 Vacant properties

-- 7.1.13 Multiple use purpose
+- 5.1.11 Multiple use purpose

+- 5.1.12 Special use

+- 5.1.13 Public Open Space

+- 5.1.14 Public Benefit Organisation

-- 7.2 In determining the category of a property referred to in 7.1 the municipality shall take into consideration the following criteria or a combination thereof:-
+- 5.2 In determining the category of a property referred to in 5.1 the municipality shall take into consideration the following criteria or a combination thereof:-

-- The formal zoning of the property;

-- The current use of the property;

-- Township establishment approvals;

-- Permitted use of the property; and

-- The geographical area in which the property is situated.

-The municipal valuer of Mogale City will be responsible for the categorising of rateable properties and the maintenance thereof, and any change in the actual use of the property, may result in a change of categories.

-- 7.3 In order to create certainty and to ensure consistency the criteria mentioned in 7.2 shall be applied as indicated below in order of priority and no deviation is permissible:- - 7.3.1 Properties shall first of all be categorised in accordance with their formal zoning.
-Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 7.3.2 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 7.3.1 the actual use shall then be determined in order to appropriately categorise such property. - All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
-A physical inspection may be done to acquire the necessary information. - 7.3.3 The geographical area in which a property is situated may be used to assist in the categorisation of a property when the provisions of 7.3.1 cannot be applied.
-However, the geographical area as a criterion should not be used in isolation. - 7.4 Properties used for multiple purposes shall be categorised and rated as provided for in section 9 of the Act and as more fully described in clause 9 of this policy.
+- a) The formal zoning of the property; - b) The use of the property - c) Township establishment approvals;; - d) Permitted use of the property; and - e) The geographical area in which the property is situated. - 5.3 The Municipal Valuer of Mogale City will be responsible for the categorising of rateable properties and the maintenance thereof, and any change in the actual use of the property, may result in a change of categories. - 5.4 In order to create certainty and to ensure consistency the criteria mentioned in 5.2 shall be applied as indicated below in order of priority and no deviation is permissible:- - 5.4.1 Properties shall first of all be categorised in accordance with their formal zoning.
+Town planning schemes, town establishment schemes and town planning regulations may be used to determine the formal zoning. - 5.4.2 If, for whatever reason, the status or zoning of a property cannot be determined in terms of 5.4.1, the actual use shall then be determined in order to appropriately categorise such property. - 5.4.3 All relevant information, including circumstantial evidence, may be taken into consideration in an attempt to determine for what purpose the property is being used.
+A physical inspection may be done to acquire the necessary information. - 5.4.4 The geographical area in which a property is situated may be used to assist in the categorisation of a property when the provisions of 5.4.1 cannot be applied.
+However, the geographical area as a criterion should not be used in isolation. - 5.5 Properties used for multiple purposes shall be categorised and rated as provided for in section 9 of the Act and as more fully described in clause 7 of these bylaws.

-8. CATEGORIES OF OWNERS
+6. CATEGORIES OF OWNERS

-- 8.1 For the purpose of granting exemptions, reductions and rebates in terms of clause 11, 12 and 13 respectively the following categories of owners of properties are determined:- - (a) Indigent 100% rebate will be granted to those owners who qualify and who are registered as indigents in terms of the adopted indigent policy of the municipality; - (b) Retired and the physically and mentally disabled
+6.1 For the purpose of granting exemptions, reductions and rebates in terms of clause 9, 10 and, 11 respectively, the following categories of owners of properties are determined:-